rust-lang/rust/text/1522-conservative-impl-trait.md

 which might be a problem.
 (As noted above, this is already the case for `struct` definitions.)

-But since the number of used OIBITs is relatvly small, deducing the return type in a function body and reasoning about whether such a breakage will occur has been deemed as a manageable amount of work.
+But since the number of used OIBITs is relatively small, deducing the return type in a function body and reasoning about whether such a breakage will occur has been deemed as a manageable amount of work.